mlflow/mlflow/docs/source/gateway/index.rst

 Embeddings
 ~~~~~~~~~~

-Here's an example of how to send an embeddings request using the :ref:`databricks_gateway_fluent_api` :
+Here's an example of how to send an embeddings request using the :ref:`gateway_fluent_api` :

 .. code-block:: python